 - 3. Review the top header for the corresponding source match heuristics for the scanned file.
-These include FlexNet Code Insight CodeRankTM, Coverage, Clustering, Uniqueness, and Matches, the number of source matches. - 4.
+These include Code Insight CodeRankTM, Coverage, Clustering, Uniqueness, and Matches, the number of source matches. - 4.
 Below the top header, you can choose to check the Enable syntax highlighting checkbox.
 This allows for highlighting in programming-language-specific color coding (as you might see in a text editor). - 5.
 Review the File Viewer option.
-The pull-down allows you to split the dual-pane view horizontally or vertically. - 6.
-Click the minus icon in the top-right of the Remote File panel to close the panel and show only the contents of the scanned file.
+The pull-down allows you to split the dual-pane view horizontally or vertically.